JerryZyc/DSScrapy/README.md

 trading_buy.hist(3)
 ```

-At last, store the talbe as a csv file.
+At last, store the table as a csv file.

 ```pythonscript
 trading.to_csv('Volt Prime.csv')